-Creating an accidental superhero who by virtue of his or her class status cannot influence, have access to the elite and political class who suck the masses dry, really does nothing.
-Although, he or she cannot continue to be confined to their backyard, there is a great need for us to see growth (swathed with human flaws).
-For instance. an accidental shapeshifter who lived his or her whole life in a slum discovers that he or she can get into Aso Rock for a presidential banquet undetected because he or she can shapeshift into the vice president or even a Chief of Staff.
-The shapeshifter (after tying up the real vice president…or Chief of Staff) attends the banquet and seems to know everyone or every topic (does shapeshifting also come with memory shifting?).
-He or she fits in and completes mission in no time.
+In my opinion, creating an accidental superhero who by virtue of his or her class status cannot influence, have access to the elite and political class who suck the masses dry, really does nothing for me.
+Although, he or she cannot continue to be confined to his or her backyard, there is a great need for us to see growth (swathed with human flaws).
+Picture this: an accidental shapeshifter who lived his or her whole life in a slum discovers that he or she can get into Aso Rock for a presidential banquet undetected because he or she can shapeshift into the Vice President or even a Chief of Staff.
+The shapeshifter (after tying up the real Vice P resident…or Chief of Staff) attends the banquet and seems to know everyone or every topic.
+How?
+Does shapeshifting also come with memory shifting?
+He or she fits in and completes mission in no time, in a place he’s/she’s never been to.
 How?!

-Sometimes I think we are carried away by trying to get to different points in a story that we end up neglecting the details of the journey to those points.
-Details matter.
+Sometimes I think we are carried away trying to get to different points in a story and end up neglecting the details of the journey to those points.
+Details matter!